 To foster Lawrence as a place where all students can thrive he raised funds to endow an inaugural dean of spiritual and religious life.
 He also hired the university’s first vice president for diversity and inclusion and associate dean of the faculty.
 With the Provost and faculty and funding through the Department of Education’s Title III program, he has worked to increase graduation rates including the creation of a Center for Academic Success.

-He came to Lawrence from Princeton University where he worked for nine years (2004-2013) as Executive Vice President, leading efforts to enhance campus life and modernize operations and infrastructure.
-While there, he taught in the Freshman Seminar Program of the Woodrow Wilson School of Public and International Affairs.
-He also created an award winning campus master plan, wrote a sustainability plan which integrated teaching and research with administrative initiatives, launched—with the Dean of the College—a four-year residential college system, and played an active role in Princeton’s fundraising efforts.
+He came to Lawrence from Princeton University (2004-2013) where, as Executive Vice President, he led efforts to enhance campus life and modernize operations and infrastructure.
+While there, he taught in the Freshman Seminar Program.
+He also created an award-winning campus master plan, wrote a sustainability plan which integrated teaching and research with administrative initiatives, and launched, with the Dean of the College, a four-year residential college system.

-Burstein earned his Master in Business Administration in Finance from the Wharton School of the University of Pennsylvania, where he was awarded a Morgenthau Fellowship, and he holds a Bachelor of Arts in History with departmental honors from Vassar College.
-He holds an honorary Associate of Arts and Sciences degree from the University of Wisconsin-Fox Valley.
+Burstein earned his Masters in Business Administration in Finance from the Wharton School of the University of Pennsylvania, where he was awarded a Morgenthau Fellowship, and he holds a Bachelor of Arts in History and Independent Studies with departmental honors from Vassar College.
+He holds an honorary Associate of Arts and Sciences Degree from the University of Wisconsin, Fox Valley.

-He currently serves on the Vassar College Board of Trustees, and on the board of ThedaCare: a community health organization serving more than 235,000 individual patients a year in northeastern Wisconsin.
-At the invitation of Mayor Bloomberg, he served on the mayor’s Applied Sciences Advisory Board, and he was Chair of the Board of Directors of The Victory Fund: a national political action committee based in Washington, D.C.
+He currently serves on the Vassar College Board of Trustees where he chairs the Personnel and Compensation Committee, and on the board of ThedaCare, a community health organization serving more than 235,000 individual patients a year through a network of seven hospitals and numerous clinics in northeastern Wisconsin; he chairs the Compliance Committee.
+He served on New York City Mayor Michael Bloomberg’s Applied Sciences Advisory Board, and he was Chair of the Board of Directors of The Victory Fund: a national political action committee based in Washington, DC.